charmarr/.github/profile/README.md

 The charmed servarr stack itself.
 The main event.
 The reason we're all here.

 ### 2. 🤖 Flintarr
-An [opperator](https://github.com/opper-ai/opperator)-based AI agent for Charmarr named after the famous Cap.
-Flint, the parrot, from Treasure Island.
+An [opperator](https://github.com/opper-ai/opperator)-based AI agent for Charmarr named after the famous Cpt.Flint, the parrot, from Treasure Island.
 I'm not sure what exactly this agent will do, but mostly it'll be like an assistant with preprogrammed tools that will let you ask questions about the state, logs, metrics, and maybe even configure etc. of your stack.
 Because duh...
 AI.

 ### 3. ⚙️ Configuratarr
 (Yeah, I put all my creativity on naming the above two products.
 I had to go basic for this one.)